 Term Definition Handbooks These provide students with information about programme and course content, aims and objectives, teaching and assessment, support and other issues.
 They indicate what is expected of students.
-HESA Higher Education Statistics Agency. www.hesa.ac.uk/ Home institution The home institution is the higher education institution where a visiting student is registered on a degree programme.
+Home institution The home institution is the higher education institution where a visiting student is registered on a degree programme.